flameshot-org/flameshot-org.github.io/content/docs/installation/installation-windows.md

 ### Chocolatey

-Flameshot [has been submitted](https://github.com/chocolatey-community/chocolatey-package-requests/issues/973) to Chocolatey Community Repository and it is waiting for approval.
-When approved, you can install it via:
+Flameshot is also [available on Chocolatey](https://community.chocolatey.org/packages/flameshot), and can be installed using:

 ```powershell
 choco install flameshot